Shameless (American TV series)

-Shameless is an American comedy drama television series developed by John Wells that aired on Showtime from January 9, 2011, to April 11, 2021.
+Shameless is an American comedy-drama television series developed by John Wells that aired on Showtime from January 9, 2011, to April 11, 2021.
 It is an adaptation of Paul Abbott's British series of the same name and features an ensemble cast led by William H. Macy.
 The series is set in the South Side of Chicago, Illinois.

 With the premiere of the ninth season on September 9, 2018, Shameless became the longest-running scripted original series in Showtime's history.
 In January 2020, the series was renewed for its eleventh and final season, which was scheduled to premiere in mid-2020, but was delayed due to the COVID-19 pandemic; it instead premiered on December 6, 2020.
 On December 14, 2020, Showtime announced that they were airing a clip show series during Season 11, titled Shameless: Hall of Shame, containing new scenes juxtaposed with clips from the show to summarize the characters' journeys during the prior 10 seasons.
 The series finale aired on April 11, 2021.

-Synopsis
+Premise

 Set in South Side, Chicago, this drama follows Frank Gallagher, a neglectful single father of six who spends his leisure time drinking at bars since his wife left the family due to bipolar disorder.
 Due to the absence of a parental figure, the Gallagher children try to get through their days by running countless scams, affairs, and petty crimes throughout Chicago.